He was never the governor, but during much of his life E.W. Crump was considered to be the most powerful man in Tennessee.

-To this day, the name "Boss" Crump evokes very negative emotions with many Middle Tennesseans.
+To this day, the name "Boss" Crump evokes negative emotions with many Middle Tennesseans.
 But many West Tennesseans, especially African Americans, consider Crump a hero.
-"When I was a child, my parents told me that Boss Crump was the man who gave us the vote," one black newspaper editor in Memphis says today.
+"When I was a child, my parents told me that Boss Crump was the man who gave us the vote," one African-American newspaper editor in Memphis said in 2006.

 William L. "Dick" Barry was the Speaker of the Tennessee State House from 1963 until 1967.
 When he first got elected to the legislature, Edward Crump was still a force in West Tennessee.
 In a August 2012 interview, he said the following about Crump: